ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 .. _common-transmitter-tuning:

-[copywiki destination="plane"]
+[copywiki destination="plane,copter"]
 ========================
 Transmitter Based Tuning
 ========================

 You can perform extensive parameter tuning in flight using your R/C transmitter.
-This is meant for advanced users who are unable to use the autotune features or wish to do fine tuning with full manual tuning control of each parameter
+This is meant for advanced users who are unable to use the Autotune features or wish to do fine tuning with full manual tuning control of each parameter

 Overview
 ========